open-contracting/kingfisher-summarize/docs/users.rst

       CREATE USER the-username WITH PASSWORD 'the-password';

+#.
+Close your PostgreSQL session and your sudo session.

 Grant a user read-only access
 -----------------------------

 #.
-Connect to the database used by Kingfisher Views, using the connecting settings you :doc:`configured earlier<config>`.
+Connect to the database used by Kingfisher Views, using the connecting settings you :ref:`configured earlier<database-connection-settings>`.
 For example, run:

    .. code-block:: bash